intershop/helm-charts/charts/iom/docs/ExampleProd.rst

 Please keep in mind that these preconditions reflect the use case described in section `IOM Helm-Charts <ToolsAndConcepts.rst#iom-helm-charts>`_.
 When using the Intershop Commerce Platform, these preconditions are all covered by Intershop.

 * Azure Kubernetes Service (AKS) and virtual machines of sufficient size.
-* Access to a PostgreSQL server preferred as "Azure Database for PostgreSQL servers".
+* Access to a database provided by a PostgreSQL server.
 * Access to a File service (e.g. Azure Files)
 * Running Ingress controller in AKS
 * Secrets for database access, TLS for Ingress, etc.
-* Installation of kubectl on the machine that is used for installation, >=v.1.22
+* Installation of kubectl on the machine that is used for installation, >=v.1.25

   * see: https://kubernetes.io/docs/tasks/tools/
 * Installation of Helm on the machine that is used for installation, >= v.3.6